AriFordsham/GHCWiki/status/ghc-8.2.1.md

 - Experimental changes to the scheduler (Simon Marlow, [ in progress](https://github.com/simonmar/ghc/commit/7e05ec18b4eda8d97e37015d415e627353de6b50)) that enable the number of threads used for GC to be lower than the `-N` setting.

+- **Improved idle CPU usage**: A long-standing regression ([\#11965](https://gitlab.haskell.org//ghc/ghc/issues/11965)) resulting in unnecessary wake-ups in an otherwise idle program was fixed.
+This should lower CPU utilization and improve power consumption for some programs.

 ### Frontend, build system and miscellaneous changes

 - New Shake-based build system, `hadrian`, will be merged.
 (Andrey Mokhov)